ryancys1234/Programming-11/README.md

 # Programming 11
-This repository contains selected projects for the Programming 11 course.
-They done during the 2018-2019 year, outside of the course attendance.
+This repository contains selected projects following the curriculum of the Programming 11 course.
+Keep in mind that most of these projects are unfinished.